-Dozens injured in Jerusalem clashes between Palestinians and police
+Palestinians and Israeli police clash in Jerusalem over planned Arab evictions

 Palestinian Authority President Mahmoud Abbas said Israel was to blame for the flaring tensions in Jerusalem, which both Israelis and Palestinians claim as their capital.

-“We hold the Israeli occupation government absolutely responsible for what is happening in the holy city in terms of dangerous developments, vicious aggression, and what may result from it,” Abbas said in a televised address Saturday.
+“We hold the Israeli occupation government absolutely responsible for what is happening in the holy city in terms of dangerous developments, vicious aggression and what may result from it,” Abbas said in a televised address Saturday.

 Palestinian analysts said anger in Arab neighborhoods was heightened by Abbas’s own decision last week to cancel parliamentary and presidential elections — the first in 15 years — that had been planed for the spring.
 Abbas blamed Israel for refusing to facilitate voting by eligible Palestinians in East Jerusalem.
 But polling showed his faction faring poorly against several rivals.